 How Much Is Amazon Prime?
 Choosing the Right Membership Plan

-The annual Amazon Prime plan membership fee jumped to $119 from $99 on May 11 for new members.
-Renewing Prime members were hit with the new rate effective June 16.
+The annual Amazon Prime plan membership fee jumped to $119 from $99 in mid-2018 for new and returning members.
 You're charged upfront, and the annual membership auto-renews every 12 months.
-Perks include free two-day shipping, access to same-day or one-day delivery on some orders, unlimited music streaming and photo storage, as well as access to Prime Reading (book and magazine downloads) and Prime Pantry (discounted groceries and household products).
+Perks include free two-day shipping, access to same-day, one-day or even two-hour delivery on some orders, unlimited music streaming and photo storage, as well as access to Prime Reading (book and magazine downloads) and Whole Foods discounts and delivery.

 If you aren't ready to commit to an annual membership, test out the monthly Prime plan.
-The monthly Prime membership fee remains the same at $12.99, for a total of about $156 a year, if you don't upgrade to the annual plan.
+The monthly Prime membership fee remains the same at $12.99, for a total of about $156 a year (as opposed to the $119 year-long deal), if you don't upgrade to the annual plan.
 You're privy to the same perks as annual members, but you'll have to pay more every month to enjoy them.
 It's a good option for shoppers who fear they might get cold feet and want to cancel their Prime membership midway through the annual subscription.